sunstep/flutter_session_box/README.md

 Designed with SOLID principles and clean architecture, it supports both primitive types (like `String`, `int`) and custom objects using JSON serialization.

+This is just functionality that I wrote for my own app.
+I felt like that the functionality should have been provided by an existing package, but there was none.

 ---

 ## ✨ Features